 - American Academy in Rome

 For over a century, the American Academy in Rome has awarded the “Rome Prize” to support innovative and cross-disciplinary work in the arts and humanities.
 Each year, about thirty artists and scholars from various disciplines, including Historic Preservation and Conservation, are awarded the “Rome Prize.”
-The deadline for applications is November 1. www.aarome.org
+The deadline for applications is November 1 (or 15th for a fee). www.aarome.org

 - American Architectural Foundation - Richard Morris Hunt Fellowship

 Since 1990, the Richard Morris Hunt Fellowship, co-sponsored by the American Architectural Foundation and the French Heritage Society, offers mid-career American and French design professionals an intensive six-month exchange experience that showcases the latest scholarship and practice around historic preservation and architectural heritage.
-The 2020 Richard Morris Hunt Prize will be awarded to a French architect, selected by Les Amis du RMHP and the application period is now closed, however, applications for the 2021 American prize will open in the Spring of 2020, and the final jury will take place in Washington, D.C. in the fall. architectsfoundation.org/
+Applications for the 2022 American prize will open soon - sign up for an alert. architectsfoundation.org/

 - Fitch Foundation

 The James Marston Fitch Charitable Foundation’s mission is to support professionals in the field of historic preservation and to provide mid-career grants to those working in preservation, landscape architecture, urban design, environmental planning, decorative arts, architectural design and architectural history.
 Grants are awarded only to individuals, not organizations and the Foundation does not fund university-sponsored research projects or dissertation research.
-Application deadlines for 2020 have closed, check back for updates on 2021 deadlines. www.fitchfoundation.org
+Check back for updates on 2021 deadlines. www.fitchfoundation.org

 - Fulbright Program